parthibCsaha/Real-Time-Stock-Matching-Engine/README.md

 ### 🚀 Project Overview

-   This is a full-stack, real-time stock trading engine that simulates the core backend mechanics of a modern stock exchange.It implements a price–time priority limit order book, supports BUY/SELL orders, partial fills, trade execution,     and delivers live market updates to clients using WebSockets.This project focuses on backend system design, concurrency, and real-time data flow, rather than just CRUD operations.
+   This is a full-stack, real-time stock trading engine that simulates the core backend mechanics of a modern stock exchange.
+It implements a price–time priority limit order book, supports BUY/SELL orders, partial fills, trade execution,     and delivers live market updates to clients using WebSockets.This project focuses on backend system design, concurrency, and real-time data flow, rather than just CRUD operations.

 -----------------------------------------------------------------------------------------
 ### ⭐ Key Features